rbgrouleff/coolie/README.md

 ---------------

 1. Add `gem 'coolie'` to your Gemfile and run `bundle`
-2. Subclass `Coolie::Job` and implement the `perform` method
+2. Subclass `Sisyphus::Job` and implement the `perform` method
-3. Instantiate the `Coolie::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need
+3. Instantiate the `Sisyphus::Master`, giving it an instance of your job and optionally an options hash with the key `:workers` specifying the number of workers you need
 4. You can start workers by doing one of the following things: